 Security

 We have put in place measures to protect the security of your information (i.e. against it being accidentally lost, used or accessed in an unauthorised way).
 In addition, we limit access to your personal information to those employees, agents, contractors and other third parties who have a business need to know.
-Details of these measures are available [DETAILS].

 Third parties will only process your personal information on our instructions and where they have agreed to treat information confidentially and to keep it secure.